thoughtspot/thoughtspot.github.io/_admin/system-monitor/overview.md

 ## Monthly Ad-hoc Searches

 Number of ad-hoc searches (query) made per month.
-An ad-hoc query is any change in a search that results in a new answer (result).
+An ad-hoc query is any change in a search that builds in a new answer (result).
 A search result from a change in the search bar such as adding a new token like a formula or keyword.
 A search can also happen through SpotIQ or through another UI/API interaction.

-For example,  scenarios considered as ad-hoc search (query):
+ThoughtSpot considers all of the following as ad-hoc searches (queries):

 * User edits tokens in the search bar.
 * User opens an existing saved answer and makes changes to tokens in the search bar.
-* User opens an existing saved pinboard, edits a context viz and makes change to the search viz search tokens.
+* User opens an existing saved pinboard, edits a context viz, and makes change to the search viz search tokens.
 * Searches initiated by a `tspublic` API call for data with runtime filters

 It is not considered a search (query) if a user opens an existing saved aggregated worksheet and makes changes to tokens related to its underlying query.

-The query for this pinboard is the following:
+The query for this answer is the following:

 ```
 ad-hoc search